 The Foundation has a lease agreement relating to office facilities, with an original expiration date of March 31, 2013, which has been extended.
 The modified lease has an annual non-cancelable term and may be renewed yearly for up to five years through March 31, 2018 with a rental rate increase of 3% per year.
 In the normal course of business, it is expected that this lease will be renewed or replaced by the purchase or lease of other facilities.
-Lease expense totaled \$569,993 and \$620,048 for the years ended June 30, 2014 and 2013, respectively.
+Lease expense totaled \$569,993 for each of the years ended June 30, 2015 and 2014.